SegFault0x0/frontend-nanodegree-mobile-portfolio/README.md

 ## Running the Site
-Follow the steps below to test the optimized the site.
+Follow the steps below to test the optimized site.

 1. Clone the [repository] (https://github.com/segfault0x0/frontend-nanodegree-mobile-portfolio.git).
 1. Run a local server with Python:

-  Make sure to navigate to the `dist` folder of the repository.
+  Make sure to navigate to the `dist` folder of the repository first.

   ```bash
   $> cd /path/to/frontend-nanodegree-mobile-portfolio/dist